conersteen19/saturn/cpp_notes.md

 	- We can make separate chaining insert constant time by inserting at the front of the list
 - Open addressing: changing the address of a value if something is already there.
 Multiple types exist:
 	- Linear: if the spot a value is hashed to is full, add one to that value until a free space is found.
+		- Still linear!
+May have to probe through full list